About our Vintage Gear

 Modern boxes are more robust, with a shallow base.
 The base has short walls that rise to overlap a large cover.
 The cover comes down over the top with tall sides.
 A ribbon often secures the two pieces.

 Our boxes are not new.
 They are purhcased second-hand (mostly in Japan) and that is why they are listed here in our Vintage section at prices far below retail.
-Both types of boxes are normally built with wooden nails, so repairs involve carpentry skills or wood glue or both.
-Because the wood is so light, it is very easily damaged.
-Most commonly, the central board that divides the two bowls can become loose and will need to be reset.
-For this reason it is not recommended as a transportation case.
+Both types of boxes are normally built with wooden nails, so repairs involve carpentry skills or wood glue (or both).
+Because the wood is so light, it is very easily damaged - most commonly, the central divider can become loose and will need to be reset - for this reason it is not recommended for frequent transport.

 Floor Boards

 A floor board or Goban is a formidable item.
 They can weigh up to 60 pounds.
 Each one has its own personality based on its material, color, grain patterns, and thickness.
 Choosing a board is a matter of preference.
-For example, some players prefer Pine since it has a very light tone and creates a stark contrast with the stones, while other players think that a bright wood is harsh on the eyes.
+For example, some players prefer Pine since it has a very light tone and creates a stark contrast with the stones, while other players avoid bright woods because of the potential glare.
 Some prefer a thick board while others prefer a thin one that can double as a table board with the legs removed.

-One of the primary differences between boards is the portion of the tree from which they are cut.
+One of the primary differences between boards is the portion of the log from which they are cut.
+Here is a good video on the different sawing techniques.

 Here is Mr. Kuroki's analysis of various cuts:

-The high weight means that a substantial amount of the price of a board is simply the cost to ship it from Japan.
-Seamail shipping of a Goban to the US or Europe from Japan will cost up to $120, or up to $350 for an Airmail service like FedEx or DHL.
+The high weight of a Goban means that a substantial amount of the purchase price is to cover shipping from Japan.
+Seamail shipping of a Goban from Japan to the US or Europe will cost up to $140, or up to $300 for an Airmail service like FedEx, UPS, or DHL.
 Boards above 15cm thick actually exceed Seamail dimensions, and must be shipped Airmail.
-Once the Covid-19 Pandemic is under control, more economical Airmail options may become available once again.

-For boards under 15cm, upgrading to Airmail shipping can be worth the expense, since it minimizes the amount of time a board spends in transit.
+For boards under 15cm, Airmail shipping can still be worth the expense, since it minimizes the amount of time a board spends in transit.
 This means that there are fewer opportunities for it to become damaged.

-Both to minimize the shipping costs and the opportunities for damage, we store our boards in Japan until they are purchased.
-We will tell you where a board was sourced so that you can compare your climate - dramatic shifts may be dangerous for the wood so you may want to review our Care Instructions.
+Both to minimize the shipping costs and the opportunities for damage, we prefer to store our collection of boards in Japan.
+We make an effort to keep track of where a board was sourced, so that you can compare your own climate - you may want to review our Care Instructions for tips on minimizing the changes that your board experiences in its new home.

 Floor Board Sets

-The cheapest option (by far) is to purchase these items bundled from our warehouse in Japan, since it saves us the time and cost of shipping the set to Colorado for refurbishing.
-Instead we will ship the item to you directly at a discounted price.
-Since the set has not been refurbished, there may exist chipped stones, but replacements are usually included in the purchase price.
+The cheapest option (by far) is to purchase these items as sets, bundled from our warehouse in Japan.
+This saves us the time and cost of shipping the set to Colorado for refurbishing.
+Instead, we can ship the set to you directly at a discounted price.
+Since these sets have not been refurbished, they may need some attention and care.
+Replacement stones are available upon request.

 Accessories